Ibrahim436/NextLabs_assesment/README.md

 Trained a BERT sentiment classifier model for this application : https://colab.research.google.com/drive/1RtDjTsGCX9uanlgFmNv2ITjsXZQ-PKsT?usp=sharing

+Application demo is present in the video link given above .

   ######## Deployment challenges
   1) I tried deploying using Heroku.
 While deploying the model file (around 412 MB) was getting corrupted which was failing the code.
 Heroku does some sort of commpression which is causing the problem.
 It does not support Git LFS.
 I had to use git LFS to commit code with model (file size more than 100 MB).
+  2) AWS Beanstalk was also tried, which gave out a memory error while trying to deploy.

 #### Problem (1) - part 3